funilrys/PyFunceble/README.md

 -   Get the status (`ACTIVE`, `INACTIVE`, `INVALID`) of a given domain or IPv4.
 -   Read an existing file and check every domain present into it.
 -   Generate a `hosts` file according to the domains statuses.
--   Generate a list of domain according to their discovered statuses.
+-   Generate a list of the domain according to their discovered statuses.
 -   Show results on screen
 -   Save results on file(s)
 -   ... and a lot more!